JL907/Sett/README.md

 * Added extra check to detonate The Showstopper early if Sett hits terrain
 * The Showstopper now bounces sett up 4 units (down from 5)
 * The Showstopper now has 2 new animations and will pick randomly between three on cast.
-* Face Breaker start up and duration now scale off attack speed
+* Facebreaker start up and duration now scale off attack speed
 * Haymaker startup duration is 0.836 (up from 0.8)